ChugunovRoman/ecomsolutionsTestTask/README.md

 docker run -p 3000:3000 4tqrgqe5yrgfd/btc-usd-ticker:0.1.0
 ```

-Server starts on 3000 port.
+The server starts on 3000 port.
 After start server the app will be available on `http://bubuntu:3000`